FireflyStars/url-shortener/README.md

 ## How to run this application successfully

-1. copy .env.example and change it into .env
+1. Copy .env.example and change it into .env
-2. create database(MYSQL) for this app. when you create database, please set charset as utf8 and collation as utf8_unicode_ci
+2. Create database(MYSQL) for this app. when you create database, please set charset as utf8 and collation as utf8_unicode_ci
-3. set database credentials in .env file
+3. Set database credentials in .env file
 4. Add below code to the .env file.
 - SHORTEN_URL = http://url-shortener.test
 3. Excute this command.